 Oslo is gradually reducing the number of polluting vehicles on its streets.
-First of all, the new designed toll ring has contributed to a reduction of car traffic in Oslo of approx. 5 % from 2017 to 2018.
-A new inner toll ring in 2019 is expected to contribute to an additional reduction of car traffic.
-Commute charges in the toll ring favour zero and low emission vehicles, motivating a transition to cleaner vehicles.
-Other measures, first of all a strong commitment to establish electric charging infrastructure, along with favourable national taxation, now shows that 60 % of new cars sold are either electric or plug- in hybrids.
-Oslo will continue to develop measures to secure sufficient charging infrastructure so that we reach our targets.
+First of all, the new designed toll ring has contributed to a reduc- tion of car traffic in Oslo of approx. 5 % from 2017 to 2018.
+A new inner toll ring in 2019 is expected to con- tribute to an additional reduction of car traffic.
+Commute charges in the toll ring favour zero and low emis- sion vehicles, motivating a transition to cleaner vehicles.
+Other measures, first of all a strong commitment to establish electric charging infra- structure, along with favourable na- tional taxation, now shows that 60 % of new cars sold are either electric or plug- in hybrids.
+Oslo will contin- ue to develop measures to secure sufficient charging infrastructure so that we reach our targets.

-Lead by example by procuring zero emission vehicles for our city fleets as quickly as possible.
 56 % of the City car fleet (light vehicles) is electric.
 31 % of the heavy vehicles (more than 3500 kg) run on biogas or other renewable fuel.
 The target is that the total vehicle fleet shall be fossil free by 2020.
+Through our network "Business for climate", with 90 partners, we focus on the shift to zero emission vehi- a support scheme for the businesses in Oslo that will shift from fossil cars to electric cargo-bikes.